-Each year, many Christians celebrate Christmas on 25th of December.
-Christmas is to believe the birthday of our Lord Jesus Christ.
-On the other hand, as a born Iglesia ni Cristo (INC) I grew up believing that December 25 is not the birth date of our Lord Jesus Christ.
-I grew up thinking that Christmas is not a pious act.
-As a former INC member, I was brought up believing that celebrating Christmas is paganism and it’s a form of blasphemy to our God Almighty.
+Every year on December 25, many Christians celebrate Christmas.
+Christmas is the celebration of Jesus’ birth.
+On the other hand, as a former Iglesia ni Cristo (INC) member, I was raised to believe that December 25 is not the birth date of Jesus.
+I grew up knowing that Christmas is not a religious holiday.
+I was indoctrinated that celebrating Christmas is paganism and a form of blasphemy against our Almighty God.

-Years have passed.
-I became concerned and started contemplating Christmas.
-I consider myself as a student and a seeker of good news.
-And among believers, Christmas is a profound topic.
-I have so many questions.
-Is it really paganism?
-What’s the essence of Christmas?
-What’s in it for me?
-Will it benefit my spirituality?
-What does Christmas bring to me regarding my relationships with others and most crucially with our God Almighty?
+Many years have passed.
+I became involved and began to think about Christmas.
+I consider myself a learner and a seeker of good news, and Christmas is an indispensable topic among believers.
+I have a lot of questions.
+Is it true paganism?
+What exactly is the essence of Christmas?
+What is Christmas to me?
+Will it help my spiritual life?
+What does Christmas mean to me regarding my relationships with others and, most importantly, with our Almighty God?

 What does the Bible say about Christmas?